ppokhrel1/neural-turing-machines/README.md

 Neural Turing Machines
 ======================

 Although the controller is vaguely implemented, it still provides for the multi layer feedforward network.

-I have tried to implement protein structure prediction along with the few other adventures described in the paper.
-I will continue to update it.
+Doing protein structure prediction using NTM.
+Achieves accuracy of 69% after training for 1000 epochs.
+Benchmark dataset of 2000 proteins.

 The theano_toolkit was taken from somewhere in github.
 I forgot where it was.